StephenAraka/weather-app/README.md

 - **Accessibility**: Adhering to WCAG guidelines for text contrast and touch targets.
 - **Scalability**: Modular architecture allows easy addition of new features.

-#### 4. Challenges & Learnings:

-- Integrating two separate APIs (GeoDB and OpenWeatherMap) taught me how to handle complex API workflows.
-- Learned how to optimize performance using React Query for caching and synchronization.